auth0/lock/README.md

 - `forgot_password ready`: emitted when the "Forgot password" screen is shown.
 - `forgot_password submit`: emitted when the user clicks on the submit button of the "Forgot password" screen.
 - `signin submit`: emitted when the user clicks on the submit button of the "Login" screen.
-- `signup submit`: emitted when the user clicks on the submit button of the "Signup" screen.
+- `signup submit`: emitted when the user clicks on the submit button of the "Sign up" screen.
 - `federated login`: emitted when the user clicks on a social connection button.
 Has the connection name and the strategy as arguments.

 ### show(options)